sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-07-Synapse-Databricks Vnet.md

 1. Create Synapse Workspace and restrict connectivity to Synapse Pools
 2. Deploy Databricks Cluster inside your own VNet
-3. Create a Private Endpoint For Synapse Dedicated Pool
+3. Create a Private Link For Synapse Dedicated Pool
 4. Connect from Databricks to Synapse Dedicated Pools using Private Endpoint